palantir/gradle-docker/readme.md

   loading the image into the local repository; defaults to `false`
 - `push` (optional) a boolean argument which defines whether Docker buildx builder should add --push flag, pushing the image into the remote registry; defaults to `false`
+- `quiet` (optional) a boolean argument which defines whether Docker build should add the option --quiet, so that

 To build a docker container, run the `docker` task.
 To push that container to a docker repository, run the `dockerPush` task.